-Nebula Award winner Esther Friesner is the author of thirty-seven novels and over one hundred eighty-five short stories, in addition to being the editor of ten popular anthologies.
+Nebula Award winner Esther Friesner is the author of forty novels and over one hundred ninety short stories, in addition to being the editor of ten popular anthologies.
 Her works have been published in the United States, the United Kingdom, Japan, Germany, Russia, France, Poland and Italy.
 She is also a published poet and a produced playwright.
 Her articles on fiction writing have appeared in Writer’s Market and Writer’s Digest Books.